Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 Notable Rolex Submariner References

 The Submariner has evolved more than almost any other Rolex sports watch, with each major reference marking a shift in materials, proportions, and functionality.
-These models are the most relevant for buyers and collectors today, covering vintage appeal, transitional design, and modern production.
+These four cover the vintage, transitional, and modern eras buyers ask about.

 1. Rolex Submariner Ref.
 1680 — “Red Sub”